frdr-dfdr/frdr_encryption_client/README.md

 ## Building
 The Python code needs to be built on its target platform using `pyinstaller`:

-`pyinstaller -w app_gui.py --distpath gui --add-data './config/config.yml;./config'`
+`pyinstaller -w app_gui.py --distpath gui --add-data './config/config.yml;./config'` (Windows) `pyinstaller -w app_gui.py --distpath gui --add-data './config/config.yml:./config'` (Mac)

 We need to include the config file when generating the bundle.